MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/windows.md

 4. Tap **Remove this account** at the bottom to delete the user account.
 5. You can also edit the user account and tap **Save**.

-## Navigate the Remote Desktop session
+## Navigate your remote session

-When you start a remote desktop connection, there are tools available that you can use to navigate the session.
+This section describes the tools available to help you navigate your remote session once you've connected to the service.

-### Start a Remote Desktop connection
+### Start a remote session

-1. Tap the Remote Desktop connection to start the session.
+1. Tap the name of the connection you want to use to start the session.
 2. If you haven't saved credentials for the connection, you'll be prompted to provide a **Username** and **Password**.
-3. If you're asked to verify the certificate for the remote desktop, review the information and ensure you trust this PC before tapping **Connect**.
+3. If you're asked to verify the certificate for your workspace or PC, review the information and ensure you trust this PC before tapping **Connect**.
 You can also select **Don't ask about this certificate again** to always accept this certificate.

 ### Connection bar

 The connection bar gives you access to additional navigation controls.
-By default, the connection bar is placed in the middle at the top of the screen.
+By default, the connection bar is placed in the middle of the top of the screen.
 Tap and drag the bar to the left or right to move it.

 - **Pan Control** - The pan control enables the screen to be enlarged and moved around.
 Pan control is only available on touch-enabled devices and using the direct touch mode.
    - To enable or disable the pan control, tap the pan icon in the connection bar to display the pan control.
 The screen will zoom in while the pan control is active.
 Tap the pan icon in the connection bar again to hide the control and return the screen to its original resolution.